 To till the soil, Hedges Gower recommends using a fork to lightly dig it over to a depth of about 2-3 inches.
 ‘This will allow new seedlings to take root,’ he says.

 Remove any rocks and weeds as you go, but don’t apply weed killer as this will hinder growth.

-To give your grass seed a helping hand, it's important to feed it.
+Fertilize!
+To give your grass seed a helping hand, it's important to fertilize a lawn.
 Depending on the product, you can apply pre-seeding fertilizer at the preparation stage, or you can wait until after you have sown the seed to use starter fertilizer.

 Rake the soil level before planting the grass seed.